NAVY FLIERS FIND RICH TARGETS IN MARIANAS

 Off the Mariana Islands, Central Pacific · June 12, 1944

-On this date in 1944 in the Marianas, U.S. carrier aircraft began attacking Japanese defenses on Saipan, Tinian, and Guam in preparation for the three-week battle on Saipan.
-On July 9 U.S. Marines declared Saipan secured, calling the battle for the island “the decisive battle of the Pacific offensive.”
-The Japanese defeat in the Marianas ripped a hole in Japan’s Pacific inner defensive circle, the so-called “Absolute National Defense Zone,” once considered essential by the country’s military leaders to continue the war and protect the Japanese Home Islands (Hokkaidō, Honshū, Kyūshū, and Shikoku, comprising an area the size of California).
+On this date in 1944 in the Marianas, U.S. carrier aircraft began attacking Japanese defenses on Saipan, Tinian, and Guam in preparation for the 3‑week battle for the archipelago’s administrative center, Saipan.
+Eight hundred U.S. warships carrying 162,000 fighting men were set to smash into the outer defenses of the Japanese Empire.
+By July 9 U.S. Marines had secured Saipan, an important Japanese military base and home to a large population of Japanese civilians, calling the battle for that island “the decisive battle of the Pacific offensive.”
+The Japanese defeat in the Marianas ripped a hole in Japan’s so-called “Absolute National Defense Zone,” once considered essential by the country’s military leaders to continue the war and protect the Japanese Home Islands (Hokkaidō, Honshū, Kyūshū, and Shikoku, comprising an area the size of California).

 Gone now were the Japanese forward bases in the Central Pacific, making the American submarine blockade of Japan more effective than ever.
 In the first six months of 1944, U.S. submarines sank over 300 enemy freighters.
 During all of 1944 Japan managed to import just 5 million barrels of oil, although the nation consumed over 19 million barrels.
 Nineteen forty-four saw the total tonnage of Japanese imports shrink to less than half that of 1941.
 The war guidance unit of the War Ministry at the Imperial General Headquarters reached three conclusions: First, the empire had no prospect of regaining its previous strength; secondly, strength would gradually decline; and, thirdly, the nation’s leaders should seek an end to the war immediately.